FAQs for future undergraduate students

 Only the University of Sydney Scholar Chancellors Award is awarded on the basis of ATAR alone.

 Applications for the Sydney Scholars Program for Year 12 students are assessed and shortlisted for conditional offers before the ATARs are released.
 Once the ATARs are available they are checked against the short listed applicants to ensure they have reached the minimum required level of 95 or above for the scholarship.

 Equity scholarships are assessed on the basis of 'equity criteria' such as financial disadvantage, physical disability etc as well as academic merit.
 Commonwealth Scholarships are awarded on the basis of equity criteria alone.

 While most scholarships that are awarded for achievement in secondary studies are for top students (ATAR of 95 or above) a number are awarded for other reasons.
 Equity scholarships, sports scholarships and scholarships for Indigenous students are assessed on a needs and merit basis.

 The University of Sydney Scholars program is for school leavers and are open to IB, international and NZ students who are applying for admission to The University of Sydney through UAC.

 For other scholarships available to international students, see International Student Scholarships.

-Scholarships can be deferred for up to one year (once awarded).
+Scholarships can be deferred (once awarded).
+The duration of deferral varies across scholarship types.
 Please note however that the application must be lodged in the year that you are completing high school.

 Most other scholarships for school leavers must be taken up in the year they are awarded.

 For information about taking a gap year, or if you are currently in a gap year, visit the page on Taking a gap year?.

 You can only apply for the Sydney Scholars Program in the year you finish high school.
 You can defer the scholarship once awarded but cannot defer the application.